 - Full Moon – up to 0.3 lx

 The luminance of the surface depends on how the surface is tilted with respect to the source.
 For example when you have a flashlight and you aim it perpendicularly on the wall then it will produce a full given level of illumination.
-When you put your flashlight on an angle to the surface then Illuminated spot become larger and therefore it receive a less light.
+When you put your flashlight on an angle to the surface then Illuminated spots become larger and therefore it receives less light.
 It is described by Lambert’s Cosine Law, where the illuminance and irradiance falling on any surface varies as the cosine of the incident angle (Pic.
 15).

 Anyway the common light levels we can divide on natural and these produced by manufactured sources.
-For day-to-day life we have a recommended light levels, that we can also divide on outdoor (roadways, sidewalks ) and indoor (warehouses, homes, offices, etc).
+For day-to-day life we have recommended light levels, that we can also divide on outdoor (roadways, sidewalks ) and indoor (warehouses, homes, offices, etc).